TheMegamind/Hubitat/piholeV6BlockingControl/README.md

 ## Installation & Configuration

-Installation via [**Hubitat Package Manager (HPM)**](https://hubitatpackagemanager.hubitatcommunity.com/installing.html) is recommended to ensure the drivers remain up-to-date with feature updates, bugfixes, or other changes.
+Installation via [**Hubitat Package Manager (HPM)**](https://hubitatpackagemanager.hubitatcommunity.com/installing.html) is recommended to ensure the drivers remain up-to-date with bugfixes, new features, or other changes.
 In HPM, search for the keyword "Pi-hole" and choose the "Pi-hole v6 Multi-Instance Blocking Control Drivers."

 If installed via *HPM*, **skip to Step 3** below.